Britain's Got Talent dancer Julia Carlile has thanked Simon Cowell for funding life changing surgery.

 While they didn't win the show, Simon said he'll fund a life changing op for Julia that will hopefully allow her to keep dancing.

-And taking to Twitter this week, Julia tweeted from her hospital bed: "Second surgery was a success!"
+And taking to Twitter shortly after, Julia tweeted from her hospital bed: "Second surgery was a success!"

 She added: "Now on the road to recovery.
 Thank you @SimonCowell @CowellOnline #strong #recovery #fighter."